Mortgage Rate Forecast Canada 2026 – 2031

 A: For most, a 5-year fixed near (ideally under) 4% balances stability and cost.
 This is a good conservative play.
 While confident borrowers can start with a variable and monitor lock-in points

 Brent has helped thousands of Canadians optimize their mortgage and investment strategies.
-With over 1,900 mortgages closed and nearly two decades of experience at the intersection of mortgages and financial planning, Brent combines real-world data and insight for clients who want clarity in a changing market.
+With over 1,900 mortgages closed and nearly two decades of experience at the intersection of mortgages and financial planning, Brent combines real-world data and insights for clients seeking clarity in a changing market.